e8johan/gruvkartong/README.md

 The issue right now is that you can only dig a corridor from another corridor - so by building buildings all around yourself, you can effictively get yourself in a situation where you cannot dig any more.

 This needs to be handled by restricting the building placement.

-Also, navigation wise, the minions currently are allowed to move through the buildings (due to the navigation overlay on the texture).
-This is not right - the minions should move to the edge of a building, then into the building if they are assigned to it.